 Thailand is awesome!
 I totally get why this is the first country in Southeast Asia where (mass) tourism really took off.
 The people are incredibly friendly and the food is delicious.
 Thailand is a cheap country to travel, though probably nowhere near as cheap as it was 10 years ago.

 The nature in Thailand is beautiful and varied with mountains in the North and tropical islands in the South.
-There is lots of culture (Ayutthaya, Sukhothai and Kanchanaburi) and traveling in Thailand is easy!
+There is lots of culture (Ayutthaya, Sukhothai and Kanchanaburi) and backpacking Thailand is very easy!

 My 10 day Thailand travel itinerary